ari/gradle-release-plugin/README.md

 If you are building code checked out from https://svn.acme.com/project/tags/1.2, release.projectVersion will be '1.2'.
 And if you are building from https://svn.acme.com/project/branches/big-refactor, the you'll get 'big-refactor-SNAPSHOT'.

 Git is just the same.
 The version will automatically be set to the tag name or branch name.
-No longer will you be chasing around changing the version in build.gradle as you make new branches or tag your code.
+No longer will you be changing the version in build.gradle or properties as you make new branches or tag your code.
+No longer will some plugin be guessing what the next release version will be.

+The main effect of this plugin in regular use is to set the variable "release.projectVersion".
+What you do with it is up to you, but typically you would have a line:

+    version = release.projectVersion

-At any time you can override the version number on the command line:
+At any time you can override the version number which this plugin creates by adding a property on the command line:

      gradle assemble -PreleaseVersion=2.0-SNAPSHOT

 ### 2. Release tagging

-Just run this to have the plugin automatically guess the next available version number, and create a tag in your version control system of choice.

-     gradle release

-Or this if you want to set the release version yourself.
+When you release, the plugin will not try to guess the release version of the product.
+Instead you pass it on the command line (or add a property to your CI system such as Jenkins).

      gradle release -PreleaseVersion=4.1.2

+Once the build is complete, the release plugin will create a tag in your SCM.

 ## Usage